umangkh0807/Mips32/README.md

 # Mips32
-This is the Mips 32 Implementation of verilog.
+This is the implementation of Mips 32 using Verilog.